philpagel/PCE174-communication/README.md

 documentation has been implemented.
 It is possible, however, that there are undocumented functions.

-I have carried out some testing of all functions but not extensively, so I'm sure there still are relevant bugs.
-Therefore, this is not production ready but should be considered "beta".
+I have tested all commands ad they seem to do what I intended.
+However I did not systematically test invalid input.
+I also didn't implement any error handling so you will be presented with Python's error traceback when something goes wrong.

-Feedback/bug reports are welcome.
+Feedback and bug reports are welcome.

-Known issues:
+## Known issues

-* Sending a `read` command will turn `APO` (auto power off) off.
-I.e. `get apo` will allways return `off`.
-This ois probably, why `set apo {on|off}` does not work.
+Software issues

+* Mysteriously, the `up` and `down` commands do not seem to work in setup mode.
+  This implicates, that you cannot `set` `date`, `time` or `sampling`
+* The values for `apo` are often in disagreement with the apo icon on the display.
+  I have no idea what is going on, here.
+Any hints are welcome.
+I also found command codes that toggle the apo icon (see protocol.md) but I do not trust that they actually change apo mode.
+Therefore, the code for the `set apo {on|off}` command is currently commented out.
-* Timing in tethered logging (`log`) is not accurate – in fact, all I did here was to `sleep` for the number of seconds specified in `-I` between samples.
+* Timing in tethered logging (`log`) is not accurate – in fact, all I did was to `sleep` for the number of seconds specified in `-I` between samples.
+  I think that's good enough in most situations.
+* The instrument encodes many things in BCD.
+Some BCD values cannot be represented exactly in binary representation.
+E.g. 110.3 turns into 110.30000000000001.

+Firmware/instrument issues

 * In standalone logging mode, the instrument does not honor `rel` mode but rather records absolute values.
 This is kind of inconsistent as the `rel` flag *is* recorded.
 However, tethered logging carried out by this program